-For tests of coil-only indoor units, add the applicable capacity adjustment in Section 6.2.4.1 or Section 6.2.4.1 or Section 6.2.4.1 or Section 6.2.4.1 or Section 6.2.4.2 to the heating capacity measured for each test, and add the applicable fan power adjustment in Section 6.2.4.1 or Section 6.2.4.2 to the total unit power and indoor fan power measured for each test.
+For tests of coil-only indoor units, add the applicable capacity adjustment in Section 6.2.4.1 or Section 6.2.4.2 to the heating capacity measured for each test, and add the applicable fan power adjustment in Section 6.2.4.1 or Section 6.2.4.2 to the total unit power and indoor fan power measured for each test.
 Use the airflow measured for the test.